EOPF-Explorer/data-model-pipeline/docs/05-alignment-sentinel-zarr.md

 - Keep `scripts/params_to_flags.py` authoritative; publish a JSON Schema for CI.
 - Outputs: GeoZarr v3 and optional STAC JSON; consider a tiny `run.json` manifest.

-Ops on OVH
+Ops on OVH (see ADR-003)
-- Multi-arch images to an OVH-accessible registry; imagePullSecrets as needed.
+- Multi-arch images published to GHCR (ghcr.io/EOPF-Explorer/eopf-geozarr:TAG); configure imagePullSecrets where required by the cluster.
 - Minimal RBAC; restrict egress to object storage endpoints.
 - Logs visible in Argo UI and shipped to a common sink.